jameshughes89/cs102/src/site/labs/objects-collections/objects-collections.rst

 Objects and Collections
 ***********************

-* Feel free to use your laptop if you have it
+* Feel free to use your laptop
-* I strongly encourage you to work with others in the lab
+* You are strongly encourage to work with others

-    * When you get stuck, do me a favour and ask those sitting around you for help
+    * When you get stuck, ask those sitting around you for help
-    * I want people to get used to working together in the labs
+    * Get used to working together in the labs
-    * Peer teaching and peer learning is super effective
+    * Peer teaching and peer learning has been empirically shown to be very effective

 Playing with Objects